-Pakistan, ever since its independence, has largely been an agrarian economy, surviving on primary products, which form a major part of its export.
+Pakistan, ever since its independence, has largely been an agrarian economy, surviving on primary products.
+It forms a major part of its export.
 In a historical sense, ever since its inception in 1947, Pakistan has produced a reasonable economic performance over the seventy years of its existence, despite ups and downs and especially considering the fact that the country has been involved in three major wars with its neighbor India, in 1965, in 1971 and in 1999.
-Political, social and religious tensions have played a key role in the country’s economic performance, largely in a negative context.
+Political, social, and religious tensions have played a key role in the country’s economic performance, largely in a negative context.
 In 1947, agriculture accounted for 53% of the total GDP and today it counts for 21% of the total GDP, showing that, despite the recent changes to transition towards a technologically-inclined industrial economy, Pakistan still very much remains an agrarian economy.

 Extensive US aid to Pakistan, under Zia n the 1980s, saw a rise in economic and industrial growth.
-Overnight, Pakistan was thrust into the global spotlight of the Cold War as the USA’s most allied ally t combat the Soviets in Afghanistan.
+Overnight, Pakistan was thrust into the global spotlight of the Cold War as the USA’s most allied ally to combat the Soviets in Afghanistan.
 This meant that the USA was willing to go to extensive lengths to boost the Pakistani economy.

 The Musharraf era saw a few areas become important to economic policy.
 These included exchange rate management of the rupee against the dollar, usually maintained artificially.
 The baking sector underwent a mass makeover, affecting interest rates while capital goods became a priority.
 Pakistani per capita income rose to $1000 by 2007 due to increased foreign remittances.